bhuffy/100-days-of-code/log.md

 **Thoughts**: The sentiments above have been reinforced once more.
 I had a somewhat difficult challenge today making the rock paper scissors game, and now I'm sure I wouldn't have been able to do it without any of the guidance/instructions.
 The method used makes me think there has to be a better way to go about it, and I'm sure there is, if not in JS.
 Despite being a tiny project, I felt so rewarded being able to make a functional game, however basic it might be.
 Definitely want to keep learning.

 **Link(s) to work**: [freeCodeCamp] (https://www.freecodecamp.com/bhuffy)

+### Day 59: March 2, 2017 (Thursday)

+**Today's Progress**: Finished arrays and functions section on FCC.

+**Thoughts**: Today wasn't anything new in the coding world of FCC and CA. HOWEVER, I did fly into San Francisco today to look at colleges (CCA, Berkeley, Stanford), and I absolutely LOVE it based on 6 hours I've been here.
+It's honestly so cool to see billboards about AI and machine learning, meet some cool people (one of which was on the plane seat next to me who works at a biotech company), and generally getting a feel for the place I've looked up to as the place I want to live and work when I'm older.
+I still don't know if that will happen, or where I will go to college, but it makes coding today feel all the more cool for absolutely no reason.
+Awesome.

+**Link(s) to work**: [freeCodeCamp] (https://www.freecodecamp.com/bhuffy)